sygkounas/Covolve/README.md

 Illustrative videos of COvolve evolved policies.
-Code will be released upon acceptnce.
+Code will be released upon acceptance.